carteras/ucssc_public/Digital Technologies - Digital Solutions/T2/argparse/week13a_argparse.md

 ### Basic Challenge

-One of the problems you may face is that you will have mutually exclusive options
+One of the problems you may face is that you will have mutually exclusive options.
+Use your google foo to find out how to manage this.

 ### Intermediate Challenges